 Return to Activity

 - It is reasonable for a child to miss a day or two of school after a concussion, but extended absences are uncommon.
 The best things to do initially are to rest from physical and mental activity

 - Children are not to return to play or sport, until they have successfully returned to school/learning, without worsening of symptoms.
 Symptom assessment in the child often requires the addition of parent and/or teacher involvement

 After medical clearance for sport is obtained, a graduated return to sport is recommended with the following progression;

 There should be at least 24 hours (or longer) for each stage and if symptoms recur the athlete should rest until they resolve once again and then resume the program at the previous asymptomatic stage.
 Resistance training should only be added in the later stages.

-If the athlete is symptomatic for more than 10 days, then consultation by a medical practitioner who is expert in the management of concussion, is recommended.
+If the athlete is symptomatic for more than 10 days, then consultation by a medical practitioner who is an expert in the management of concussion is recommended.